-The survey is concluded by specification of conditions for an enterprise performing construction works from the perspective of location of solar panels and designing of the installation, taking into account the access roads, drainage or ground surface.
+The survey is concluded by specification of conditions for an enterprise performing construction works from the perspective of location of solar panels and design of the installation, taking into account the access roads, drainage or ground surface.

-The values specified and deposition depth provide additional knowledge, supplementary to exploratory drilling, allowing for development of the first concepts of the type and depth of foundations for the solar panels.
+The values specified and deposition depth provide additional knowledge, supplementary to exploratory drilling, allowing for the development of the first concepts of the type and depth of foundations for the solar panels.

 Bore hole detection

 Considerations are based on the fact that the parameters determining the load-bearing capacity of the steel piles derive from varying soil structures and their respective different force-bearing capacities.
 It is, therefore, advisable to pay special attention to the examination of the uppermost 2 to 4 meters of the soil stratum.

 With measuring methods taken from the evaluation of founding depths for noise barriers and adapted to the prerequisites of solar power plants, it is possible to reliably calculate the necessary founding depths for all kinds of steel piles, if the following parameters are known:

 - The dimensions and measurements of the pile

 - Forces and momenta operating on the piles